Meet our school counselors, school psychologist, and social worker and learn about our school counseling program

-Counseling will be conducted with students individually and in small groups, when requested by parents and teachers and determined appropriate.
+Counseling will be conducted with students individually and in small groups, when requested by parents and teachers, and determined appropriate.
 This service is short-term, voluntary, and confidential.
 Parent notification is given to any extended individual or group counseling.
-There will also be monthly classroom guidance lessons focusing on student success.
+There will also be regular classroom guidance lessons focusing on student success.

 Please do not hesitate to contact our amazing school counselors!

 School Psychology Services

 School psychologists are mental health specialists with knowledge of child development, the psychology of learning, behavior management and intervention, monitoring the progress of students, and program evaluation.
 School psychologists apply this knowledge using a problem-solving approach to help bring about positive changes in the learning environment, attitude, and motivation.
 Services offered by the school psychologist may be provided directly to the student or indirectly by working with teachers, parents, and other caregivers; however, all services provided by the school psychologist are intended to enhance the academic and social-emotional success of students.
 Minimum requirements to be a school psychologist include a 60-hour master's degree program and a one-year full-time internship; many FCPS school psychologists hold doctoral degrees.

 Our School Psychologist

 Social Work and Support Services